Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 egg, egg yolk, and vanilla blended together

 STEP FIVE: Scrape down the sides of the bowl and remove the paddle attachment.
-This will ensure that all your ingredients are getting incorporated evenly and completely.

 STEP SIX: Slowly add the flour mixture to the wet ingredients while the mixer is on low.
 Mix just until all the flour has been incorporated.